rikitadsouza/AI-Text-Summarizer-App/README.md

 # AI Text Summarizer App

 Welcome to the AI Text Summarizer App repository.
-This project leverages advanced AI algorithms to convert lengthy texts into concise summaries, enhancing productivity for researchers, students, and professionals.
+This project leverages  AI algorithm to convert lengthy texts into concise summaries, enhancing productivity for researchers, students, and professionals.
 This project is part of a **Project-Based Learning: Build an AI Text Summarizer app**.

 ## Tech Stack